tt/devdigest/README.md

 # Devdigest

-A script to collect activity from Github and (attempt to) compose a daily digest of what happened in your team.
+A script to collect activity from GitHub and (attempt to) compose a daily digest of what happened in your team.

 ## Terms of use